ibm-maximo-dev/maximo-swift-restclient/README.md

 The resulting set now contains PO Lines 2, 3 and 4.

 - So if we use the merge() API method instead - the only difference is that PO Line 1 is not be deleted and remains on the POLINE set.

 Hence, the PO object now contains PO lines 1, 2, 3 and 4.

 #### Update the POLINE in the Purchase Order

-We will create a new PO Line to a purchase order, and then update this purchase order using the update() method to update the existing PO Line or replace the existing one by the a new PO Line.
+In this section, we create and add a new PO Line to the Purchase Order, and then call the update() API method for the PO object to either: update the existing PO Line or replace the existing PO Line by the a new one.

-If the POLINE(s) is matched, Maximo will update the existing <i>poline</i> with the new array.</br>
+If the POLINE is matched, Maximo updates the existing <i>poline</i> with the new array.</br>
-If the POLINE(s) is not matched, Maximo will delete the existing <i>poline</i> array and create a new one with the new array.
+If the POLINE is not matched, Maximo deletes the existing <i>poline</i> array and creates a new one with the new array.

 * Get a Resource from ResourceSet